This is a post about trust and kindness on my travels. I’ll share 3 stories from my experiences on kindness in Jordan. I met the nicest people!

 For example, a waiter actually invited us to stay with him at his home the “next” time we visit.
 We’ve gone through the conversation multiple times.
 We can’t quite figure out how it came to that.
 Nevertheless the invitation was incredibly generous!

 Here’s another example.
-When we were driving in the fog, a guy we met along the way invited us into his house.
+When we were driving in the fog, we were hopelessly lost in Jordan.
+Even worse, we were almost out of gas.
+Then, a guy we met along the way invited us into his house.
 He tried to help but couldn’t understand some parts of our English.
 Then, he called someone he knew that spoke marginally better English.
 That guy then tried to help direct us for this missing road.